Credits, Grades & Transcripts

 A word to parents

-University policy and federal law guarantee each student the right to keep his or her records private, including professors' names, course schedules, and grade reports.
+University policy and federal law guarantee students the right to keep their records private, including professors' names, course schedules, and grade reports.
 The educational records of all students at Cornell, regardless of student age, are protected under both the Family Educational Rights and Privacy Act of 1974 (FERPA) and the Cornell University Access to Student Information, Policy 4.5.

 Many families who still provide most of their child's financial support feel that they have a right to know what academic progress their child is making.
 Many students have grown up with their parents as active partners in their academic lives and are surprised to learn that the university does not automatically include parents when distributing grade reports and other educational records.